Menu

 What actually changed about being a PM

-I have decided that in this new AI era I will be practicing FDD.
-Fear-Driven Development.
+I've decided I'm practicing FDD now.
+Fear-Driven Development, in the tradition of TDD but less rigorous and more sweaty.
 Every time I send a pull request, which happens a lot now, I'm terrified of an engineer sending it back to me and asking me to please stay in my lane and stop sending them slop.
-So I plan, write specs and implementation plans, test thoroughly, and I don't trust the agent's inevitable confidence.
+So I plan, write specs and implementation plans, test thoroughly, and distrust the agent's inevitable confidence.

-I'll come back to that, but let me first frame what this post is about.
+I'll come back to that.
 The loudest take on PM work right now is that AI is collapsing the role — that we're one product cycle away from redundancy, or being reduced to prompt jockeys.
 That hasn't been my experience at all.
-The job got more hands-on, harder (brain fry is real), but also a lot more fun.
-What follows is what actually shifted for me over the last 5 months at Cloudflare, what didn't, and a couple of things I got wrong.
+Over the last five months at Cloudflare the job got more hands-on, harder (brain fry is real), but also a lot more fun.

 Continue reading →